 - Disney XD, or "eXtremely Digital".
 That's right, little boys, Disney is cool now and totally not just for girls.

 - Most Extreme Elimination Challenge or just MXC.
 Don't get eliminated!

-- The X-Files: However, there is a really cool explanation.
-They might have been called The U-Files for "unsolved" but weren't thanks to the filing system at the FBI in the 50's.
+- The famous FBI department is called simply X-Files for no apparent reason.
+However, there is a really cool explanation which appeared on the show in season 5.
+They might have been called the U-Files for "unsolved" but weren't thanks to the filing system at the FBI in the 50's.

 - Kamen Riders X, ZX, and Black RX.